mendix/docs/content/refguide/synchronize.md

 {{% snippet file="refguide/microflow-common-section-link.md" %}}

-## 5 Limitations
+## 5 Limitations {#limitations}

 Running multiple synchronization processes at the same time is not supported, regardless the type (full/selective).

-If you try to trigger another synchronization process while the synchronization is in progress, the error message will be shown:
+If you try to trigger another synchronization process while the synchronization is in progress, the error following message will be shown:

 "Performing simultaneous synchronizations is not supported.
 Please try again after the current synchronization is completed."